ReScore Reviews™ (1)

 Had inspection done on the same car 2 times, and paid both times.
 First time fail and gave me a list of items to fix.
 Fixed all the items on the printed list.
 Second time they gave me another list of items that are suspicious in my opinion.

 1) fail due to "car drive badly".
 I looked up safety inspection guidence on google and it say NON-functioning car can still pass safety inspection.
 Why?
 The guidence states that as longs as tail lights and brakes work, car running or not, doesn't really matter.
 Also, I drove the car just fine.
 Leaves me to question what they are doing with my car.

 2) scratch windshield fail inspection.
 Windshield was scratched due to old wiperblades.
 Again, I look up the guidence for safety inspection for windshield; the guidence states nothing about scratch windshield, it stated about tinting (Glazing) & wipers blades.

 I feel like there is something fishy going on.

-Thank you Mary-Ann for the kind words!!
-We appreciate your business and are always here to help!
+Thank you Kim!!
+We appreciate your business and kind words!

-Thank you Elaine!!
-We appreciate the kind words!
+Thank you Randall!!
+We appreciate ypur business and kind words!